Warrenn/git-pm/README.md

 # git-pm - Git Package Manager

 A lightweight, dependency-resolving package manager that uses git sparse-checkout to manage packages from monorepos and regular repositories.

-**Version 0.2.0** - Full dependency resolution with explicit versioning
+Includes full dependency resolution with explicit versioning.

 ## Features